githwxi/ATS-Xanadu/srcgen2/xats2js/README.md

 version of XATS2jS was written earlier in ATS2, which played a pivotal role in bootstrapping ATS3.)

-Yes, xats2js/srcgen1 can be used to boostrap ATS3.
+Yes, xats2js/srcgen1 can be used to bootstrap ATS3.
 However, this compiler does not do tail-recursion optimization.
 As a consequence, `node` (or `nodejs`) needs the flag `--stack-size=8000` (where 8000 is just a ballpark number) when running it to compile ATS3.